MarileneK/git-cheatsheet/README.md

 There are some great content on Internet on how to write concise commits but I would say that it should be short and you should describe the main changes that you have done (ex.: "_CSS button formatted_").

-Something I didn't know is that you can do many commits the same day and push everything to GitHub at the end of the day.
+Something I didn't know is that you can do many commits the same day and do ONLY ONE push (see Step 3) at the end of the day.
 To do so, you will always follow the 2 steps above and type the following command.

 ##### STEP 3: "paste"/push your work on GitHub